Farhad Manjoo

 Farhad Manjoo (born 1978) is an American journalist.
-Manjoo was a staff writer for Slate magazine from 2008 to September 2013, when they left to join The Wall Street Journal.
+Manjoo was a staff writer for Slate magazine from 2008 to September 2013, when they (Note: Manjoo prefers to be referred to by they pronouns) left to join The Wall Street Journal.
 In January 2014, they joined The New York Times, replacing David Pogue as the technology columnist, then became an opinion columnist at the paper from 2018 to 2023.
 They have also been a contributor to National Public Radio since 2009.

 Early life and education

 Manjoo was born in South Africa in 1978 to a family with ancestral roots in India.
 The family left South Africa when Manjoo was eight years old, and moved to Southern California.
 Manjoo graduated from Cornell University in 2000.
 As an undergraduate, Manjoo served as writer and editor-in-chief of The Cornell Daily Sun student newspaper.

 They were self-described in The New York Times as a "stereotypical, cisgender, middle-aged suburban dad," and said in 2019 that they prefer to be referred to with singular they pronouns.
 Manjoo publicly disclosed their struggle with esophageal achalasia in 2019.